CodingWonders/DISMTools/README.md

 ### Manage your active installation, or installations on any drive

 With the **online** and **offline installation management modes**, you can easily manage any installation of a modern Windows version.

+### Compatibility and performance go hand in hand

+Unlike other user interfaces for DISM that use either the DISM API or the DISM executable, DISMTools uses both, providing great performance to get the information you want from your images and installations quickly, and compatibility, allowing you to use any version of the DISM program, ranging from the Windows 7 version all the way up to the latest versions in Windows 10 and 11, so that your existing command-line workflows are not affected when you move to the graphical interface.

 ### An advanced front-end